-Policy History: Adopted on: May 14, 2014 Revised on: December 11, 2018 Reviewed on: February 9, 2021
+Policy History: Adopted on: May 14, 2014 Revised on: December 11, 2018 Reviewed on: February 9, 2021 Reviewed on: March 13, 2024

 1110P

 Candidate Edification

 Candidates for appointment or election to the Board shall be urged to attend public meetings of the Board.
 All public information about the school system shall be made available to them.
 Additionally, the Board directs the Superintendent to cooperate impartially with all candidates in providing them with information about school governance, Board operations and school programs.